-The inhalation of ammonia will rouse the system when fainting or apparently dead.- The odor of many of the medicines is perceptible in the skin a few minutes after being inhaled, and may be immediately detected in the blood.
-A convincing proof of the constitutional effects of inhalation, is the fact that sickness is always produced by breathing foul air.
-Is not this positive evidence that proper remedies, carefully prepared and judiciously administered through the longs, should produce the most kappy results?
-During eighteen years' practice, many thousshould produce the most kappy results?
-During eighteen years' practice, many thousands, suffering from diseases of the lungs and throat, have been under my care, and I have affected many remarkable cures, even efter the sufferers had been pronounced in the last stages, which fully satisfies me that consumption is no longer a tatal disease.-My treatment of consumption is original, and founded on long experience and a thorough investigation.
-My perfect acquaintance with the nature of tubercles, &c., enables me to distinguish readily the various forms of disease that simulate consumption, and apply distinguish readily the various-forms of dis-ease that simulate consumption, and apply the proper remedies rarely being mistaken even in a single case.
-This familiarity in connection with certain pathological and mi-eroscopic discoveries, enables me to relieve the langs from the effects of contracted chests; to enlarge the chest, purify the blood, impart to it renewed vitality, giving energy and tone to the entire system. to the entire system.
-Box 53, Post Office, G. W. GRAHAM, M. D.
+And THYOAT are positively corable by nhalation, which conveys the remedies to he castites in the lungs through the air paseges, and coming in direct contact with the disease, neutralizes the tubercular matter, allays the cough, causes a free and easy expectoration, beals the lungs, purface she blood, imparts revewed vitality to the nervous system, giving that fone and energy so indispensable for the restorative of health.
+To be able to state confidently that Consumption is curable by inhalation, is to me a source of unalloyed pleasure.
+It is as much under the control of medical teatment as any other formidable disease; ninety out of every hundred cases can be evend in the first stages, and fifty per cent. in the second; but in the third stage it is impossible to save more than five per cent, for the lungs are so cut up by the disease as to bid defiance to medical skill.
+Even, however, in the lest stages, inhalation affords extraordinary relief to the suffering attending this fearful scourge, which somethly destroys ninety five thousand persons in the United States alone; and a correct calculation shows that out of the present population of the earth, eighty mithons are destined to fill the consumption.
+In all ages it has been the great enemy of life, for it spares neither age nor sax, but sweeps off alike the brave, the beaufiful, the graceful, and the gifted-By the help of that Sopreme Being, from whom cometh every good and perfect gift, I am embled to offer to the affleted a permanent and speedy core in Consumption.
+The first cause of tubercles is from impure blood, and the immediste effect, produced by their disposition in the lungs, is to prevent the free admission of air into the sir cells, which causes a weakened vitality through theretire system.
+Then surely it is more rational to expect greeier good from redificies entering the cavities of the lungs free and the breathing easy after inhaling remedies.
+True, inhalation of ammonia will rouse the system when fainting or apparently dead.-The odor of many of in the blood.
+A convincing proof of the constitutional effects of initiation, is the fact that sickness is always produced by breathing foul air.
+Is not this positive evidence that proper remedies, carefully prepared and judiciously administered through the longs, should produce the most happy results?
+During eighteen years' practice, many thousands, suffering from diseases of the lungs and throat, have been under my care, and I have affected many remarkable cures, even after the sufferers had been pronounced in the last stages, which fully satisfies me that consumption is no longer a latal disease.-My treatment of consumption is original, and founded on long experience and a thorough investigation.
+My perfect acquaintance with the nature of tubercles, &c., enables me to distinguish readily the various forms of disease that simulate consumption, and apply the proper remedies rarely being mistaken even in a single case.
+This familiarity in connection with certain pathological and microscopic discoveries, enables me to relieve the langs from the effects of contracted chests; to enlarge the chest, purify the blood, impart the largs from the effects of contracted chests to enlarge the chest, purify the blood, impar-to it renewed vitality, giving energy and tone Box 53, Post Office, G. W. GRAHAM, M. D.

-Office 109 Filbert Street, below Twelfth, Philadelphia, Pa.
-March 10, 1857.
+Office 109 Filbert Street, below Twelfth, Philadelphia, Pa March 10, 1857.